ps8v9/lcasecbl/README.md

 A few options are supported.
 Options may start with either a hyphen (-) or a slash (/).

     -h  Help.
 Show the usage statement.
-    -l  Lowercase.
-Convert code to lowercase.
-    -L  Uppercase.
-Convert code to the opposite of lowercase.
+    -u  Uppercase.
+Convert code to uppercase rather than to lowercase.

 Assumptions
 ===========